 Markets can also be classified on the basis of as to whom the marketing margins accrue.
 Over the years, there has been a considerable increase in the producers or consumers co-operatives or other organizations handling marketing of various products.
-Though private trade still handles bulk of the trade in farm products, the co-operative marketing has increased its share in the trade of some agricultural commodities like milk, fertilizers, sugarcane and sugar.
+Though private trade still handles bulk of the trade in farm products, the cooperative marketing has increased its share in the trade of some agricultural commodities like milk, fertilizers, sugarcane and sugar.
 In the case of marketing activities undertaken by producers or consumers co-operatives, the marketing margins are either negligible or shared amongst their members.

-Course Details Course Agricultural Marketing Trade and Prices Name Lesson 4 Demand, supply -nature and determinants of demand and supply
+Course Details Course Name Agricultural Marketing Trade and Prices Lesson 4 Demand, supply -nature and determinants of demand and supply

-Disclaimer: Presentations are intended for educational purposes only and do not replace independent professional judgement.
+Disclaimer : Presentations are intended for educational purposes only and do not replace independent professional judgement.
 Statement of fact and opinions expressed are those of the presenter individually and are not the opinion or position of ICAR-IASRI.
 ICAR-IASRI does not endorse or approve, and assumes no responsibility for the content, accuracy or completeness of the information presented.

-Supply is a term that describes the quantity of goods or services that all producers are willing to offer in the market at a given time and price.
+Designed and developed under the aegis of NAHEP Component-2 Project "Investments In ICAR Leadership In Agricultural Higher Education" Division of Computer Applications, ICAR-Indian Agricultural Statistics Research Institute Supply is a term that describes the quantity of goods or services that all producers are willing to offer in the market at a given time and price.